Pergola Rules in the UK: Planning Permission & Height Limits Explained

 Does the Roof Type Matter?

-Yes!
+Yes.
 Pergolas with a solid or pitched roof may be treated differently.
 If your structure has a pitched roof, it could be allowed up to 4m.
-However, standard flat or slatted roofs need to stick to the standard height rules.
+Flat or slatted roofs must stick to standard height rules.

 Raised Platforms & Sloping Ground

-If your pergola sits on a raised deck or uneven ground, the height is measured from the highest point.
-This means a structure that seems within limits could exceed them due to elevation.
+If your pergola sits on a raised deck or uneven ground, height is measured from the highest point.
+This can cause a structure to exceed limits unexpectedly.

 Key Factors to Consider Before Building